Fledgling (Butler novel): Plot

 The novel tells the story of Shori, a 53-year-old member of the Ina species, who appears to be a ten-year-old African-American girl.
 The Ina are nocturnal, long-lived, and derive sustenance by drinking human blood.
 Though they are physically superior to humans, both in strength and ability to heal from injury, the Ina depend on humans to survive.
-Their relationships are symbiotic: the Ina's venom provides a significant boost to their humans' immune systems and extends their lives up to 200 years.
+Their relationships are mutualistic: the Ina's venom provides a significant boost to their humans' immune systems and extends their lives up to 200 years.
 However, withdrawal from this venom will lead to the human's death.

 The story opens as Shori awakens with no knowledge of who or where she is, in a cave and suffering from critical injuries.
 Although she is burned and has skull trauma, she kills and eats the first creature that approaches her.
 Eating this creature allows her to heal quickly enough to walk and explore on her own.
 She runs into the ruins where a construction worker named Wright picks her up on the side of the road; Shori bites Wright because she finds his scent irresistible, and they begin their relationship.

 While staying at Wright's uncle's cabin, Shori realizes she's in need of more blood, so she feeds on other inhabitants in the town and develops a relationship with an older woman named Theodora.
 Shori and Wright return to the burned-out, abandoned village near where she woke up to learn more about her past.
 They eventually meet Iosif, Shori's father, who tells her the burned-out town was once her home where she had lived with her mother and sisters.
 They also learn that Wright and Shori's mutually beneficial relationship makes Wright Shori's symbiont.
 Further, Shori's dark skin is the result of a genetic modification: the Ina were experimenting to make their kind resistant to daylight.
 All other Ina are white-skinned.